Wittpenn Bridge

-The Wittpenn Bridge is a vertical-lift bridge that carries New Jersey Route 7 over the Hackensack River connecting Kearny and Jersey City, New Jersey.
+The Wittpenn Bridge is a vertical-lift bridge that carries New Jersey Route 7 over the Hackensack River in Jersey City and Kearny, in Hudson County, New Jersey.
 It is named after H. Otto Wittpenn, a former mayor of Jersey City.
 The bridge has an annual average daily traffic (AADT) of nearly 50,000 vehicles, including about 2,000 trucks.
-In 2005, the bridge was raised to accommodate 80 boats passing underneath.
-The original span opened in 1930; a replacement opened in 2021.
+In 2005, the bridge was raised 80 times to accommodate boats passing underneath.
+The original span opened in 1930; its replacement opened in 2021.

 Original structure

 The original bridge carried four 10 ft lanes, extended 2169 ft and stood 35 ft above mean high water with a 209 ft main lift span.
 Bridge construction commenced in 1927, and it was opened to vehicular traffic on November 5, 1930.
 When raised, the bridge provided 100 ft of clearance for ships.
 Raising the lift span required 15 minutes.
 Following the opening of the 2021 span, demolition work commenced on this span with work being substantially complete by March 2022.